Temporary Resident Visa (TRV)

 Save or print your confirmation of successful transmission for your records.

-Once your application has been processed, IRCC will send you an email and direct you to your "MyIRCC" account to check your messages (under "My Messages").
+Once your application has been processed, IRCC will send you an email directing you to your IRCC online account.
+In the section for submitted applications, you should check your application for any IRCC letters requesting your passport.

 Enclose one envelope in the other envelope along with your passport and IRCC letter.
 This second envelope will be used to return your passport and new TRV to you.

-Please mail your passport and letter to the following address:
+Please mail all your documents to the following address:

 What is it?